 The festive season is nearly here and Christmas markets are opening everywhere!
 For some, the enchanting wooden huts, colourful fairground and gleaming skating rink means we can spend more money than we bargained for.
-But fear not, we’ve enlisted the help of Anna Burgin, Travel Money Expert, Thomas Cook Money to give her top tips around saving money at this year’s Christmas markets, ensuring you have enough cash left over to spend on that extra mulled wine:
+But fear not, we’ve some great tips around saving money at this year’s Christmas markets, ensuring you have enough cash left over to spend on that extra mulled wine:

 1 Do some background reading